 Under 18 U.S. Code 3118, you give your implied consent to a chemical test or tests of your blood, breath, or urine whenever you operate a motor vehicle on federal property.
 Your consent applies to such tests following an arrest for a DUI.
 The test or tests may be administered if the arresting police officer has reasonable grounds to believe you were driving while under the influence of drugs and/or alcohol in violation of federal or Nevada laws.

-The officer will advise you that refusal to take a DUI chemical test or tests will result in suspension of your privilege to drive on United States property for a period of one year.
+The officer will advise you that refusal to take a DUI chemical test or tests will result in the suspension of your privilege to drive on United States property for a period of one year.
 Your refusal to take the test(s) may also be admitted into evidence in any prosecution against you for DUI.

 5. Loss of Your Nevada Driver’s License for a Federal DUI